This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 ,

-They form a 4-dimensional vector space, since there are only two independent entries in each matrix, but each entry is from the two-dimensional set of complex numbers.
+They form a 4-dimensional vector space, since there are only two independent entries in each matrix, but each entry is from the 2-dimensional set of complex numbers.

 quaternion multiplication as a linear transformation